mesqueeb/quasar-app-extension-easy-forms/breaking changes.md

 { component: 'QBtnToggle', spread: true }
 { component: 'QImg' }
 { component: 'QInput' }
-{ component: 'QMarkdown', noLineNumbers: true /* this is a bug fix */ }
+{ component: 'QMarkdown', noContainers: true, /* this is a bug fix */, noLineNumbers: true }
 { component: 'QRange' }
 { component: 'QSelect' }
 { component: 'QSlider' }
 { component: 'QToggle', default: false }
 ```

 Some fields might have small differences in behaviour from my previous wrapper components.
-However, you can check the source code of my wrapper components [here]() and copy the wrapper components to your project if you want.
+However, you can check the [source code of my wrapper components here](https://github.com/mesqueeb/quasar-ui-easy-forms/tree/a6b5c9626e6cf172a42f588a361e3b665e9a840f/ui/src/components/fields) and copy the wrapper components to your project if you want.

 No equivalents: